 Michelle Major is grateful to have found her passion writing stories with happy endings.
 She writes contemporary romances that are both sweet and a little sexy.
 She lives in Colorado with one great husband, two beautiful kids, a few furry pets and several well-behaved reptiles.

-Anita Mumm is a freelance novel editor based in Denver, Colorado.
-Before starting Mumm’s the Word Editing & Critique Services, she worked in submissions at Nelson Literary Agency, where a few of her slush pile finds were NYT bestseller The Darwin Elevator by Jason M. Hough (Del Rey), international bestseller The Peculiar by Stefan Bachmann (Greenwillow/HarperCollins), Breaking Beautiful by Jennifer Shaw Wolf (Walker Books), and Broken Like This by Monica Trasandes (Thomas Dunne).
-She also gained international perspective as NLA’s foreign rights specialist, coordinating translation deals for the agency’s authors in the Asian territories.
-In addition to her editing projects, Anita frequently teaches classes and workshops about the business and craft of writing, both online and in person.
+Anita Mumm is a freelance novel editor based in Denver.
+Before starting Mumm’s the Word Editing & Critique Services, she worked in submissions and foreign rights at Nelson Literary Agency.
+Her editing clients include traditionally published and indie authors at all levels of experience, from international bestsellers to first time novelists.
+In addition to her editing projects, Anita frequently teaches classes and workshops about writing and publishing, both online and in person.
 For more information about Anita and her work, visit www.anitamumm.com.

 |AARON MICHAEL RITCHEY